ashiyaman/fend-project-memory-game/README.md

 Game starts as soon as player clicks(flips) a card.
 A timer also starts soon.

-Player has to match all the 8 matches to win.
-1 is already matched for you.
+Player has to match all the 8 matches(all 16 cards) to win.

 For every 7 moves, a star is deducted from your rating.